andydoro/IMA767_MEDP349_Spring2019/final.md

 ## What You Should Avoid

 Don't try to do a project that would be much better executed on a full computer or as a smartphone app.
 The point of physical computing is to explore alternative possibilities for computers when they become inexpensive, highly portable, and with inputs and outputs which are different from a standard desktop computer.
+If necessary you can incorporate a full computer into your project provided there is a good reason for it.
+Raspberry Pis are great for physical computing projects as they have a good amount of computing power, have GPIO pins, and are designed to connect to the internet.

+I've also had students suggest making devices such as a calculator or a radio.
+If suggesting something along these lines there should be something original or novel about whatever you're creating.
+Similarly, I've been generally disappointed by plans to make remote control or autonomous toy cars.

 ## Quality